 What horse supplements are you giving your horse?
 Does your horse need any horse supplements?
 Have you considered adding Amino Acids, which are the building blocks of protein?
 Particular amino acids are really important to horses and are sometimes a little low in commercial horse feed.

-Technically speaking, when you are feeding a performance horse (or any horse) you don’t really need a set feed percentage of protein itself.
+Technically speaking, when you are feeding a performance horse (or any horse) you don’t really need a set feed percentage of the protein itself.
 What you might consider is the right amino acids present in your horse supplements, some in minimum amounts.
 This allows the horse to produce proteins in his own body so that he can be a top performer.

 What we do know about performance horses, in particular, is that they are often under stress.
 If you have horses that show, race, travel a lot, are ridden over distance or are otherwise like equine athletes, these things are good for horses but also stressful.